bokkypoobah/GetStartedWithDevelopingInEthereum/erc-20.md

 The ERC-20 fungible token standard https://eips.ethereum.org/EIPS/eip-20, originally proposed in Nov 2015 and finalised in [Apr 2018](https://github.com/ethereum/ERCs/commit/ef9dc7ece65fcf8c9858993073086c188a71f8ed), specifies a set of functions and events a smart contract must implement to be ERC-20 compliant.

+##### FixedSupplyToken.sol

+Following are snippets from a simple ERC-20 compliant fixed supply token contract, from [contracts/FixedSupplyToken.sol](contracts/FixedSupplyToken.sol).

-Here are the events and functions mandated by the ERC-20 standard.
-From [contracts/FixedSupplyToken.sol](contracts/FixedSupplyToken.sol):
+The following interface specifies the events and functions required for a smart contract to be ERC-20 compliant.

 ```solidity
 // https://eips.ethereum.org/EIPS/eip-20
 interface IERC20 {